pasmi369/Heart_Analysis_Detection_Project/README.md

 ## Overview of the analysis

- - The purpose for this analysis is to examine the  femaleheart detection.The project is made to predict heart disease analysis using machine learning algorithms and to analysis using visualization. project implemented three machine lerning model using sklearn.
+ -Cardiovascular disease is the leading cause of death throughout the United States, with an estimated 840,768 deaths in 2016.
+However, through simple lifestyle changes and screening, nearly 200,000 deaths per year could be avoided The purpose for this analysis is to examine the  female heart detection.The project is made to predict heart disease analysis using machine learning algorithms and to analysis using visualization.
+Project implemented three machine lerning model using sklearn.
- - Only 12 feature used:
- - Active
- - Alco
- - Ap hi
- - Aplo
- - Bmi
- - Cardio
- - Coestrol
- - Gender
- - Gluc
- - Heigh
- - Smoke
- - Weight
+ 11 features (4 demographic, 4 examination, and 3 social history):

- - Age
+Age (demographic)
+Height (demographic)
+Weight (demographic)
+Gender (demographic)
+Systolic blood pressure (examination)
+Diastolic blood pressure (examination)
+Cholesterol (examination)
+Glucose (examination)
+Smoking (social history)
+Alcohol intake (social history)
+Physical activity (social history)
+Some features are numerical, others are assigned categorical codes, and others are binary values.
+The classes are balanced, but there were more female patients observed than male patients.
+Further, the continuous-valued features are almost normally distributed; however, most categorical-valued features are skewed towards "normal," as opposed to "high" levels of potentially pathological features.